microsoft/playwright/docs/src/locators.md

 ### Locate by alt text

-All images should have a valid alt tag which describes the image.
-You can locate the placeholder using [`method: Page.getByPlaceholder`].
+All images should have an `alt` attribute that describes the image.
+You can locate an image based on the text alternative using [`method: Page.getByAltText`].

 For example, consider the following DOM structure.